Initial Docker Image Build

 job from another shell and restart it if it is the Python source codes that were changed.
 The changes in template HTML files will be directly reflected without restarting the server, though. -

-While the production docker container is running, we can lanuch an interactive shell in the running container like this,
+While the docker container is running, we can lanuch an interactive shell in the running container like this,

 sudo docker exec -it CONTAINER_ID /bin/bash